-Puritanical critics advise against any use of alliteration in literary prose, an injunction I counter with this animated passage anthropomorphizing Wood’s vessel as it enters Shanghai port:
+Puritanical critics advise against any use of alliteration in literary prose, an injunction I counter with this animated passage anthropomorphizing Fletcher’s vessel, the Essex, as it enters Shanghai port:

 Essex approached the harbor like a timid yet restless green sailor, slipping gingerly into his first noisy grogshop, bowled over by the rush of girls to get at his towrope.
 The anxious ship would not turn, and her momentum advanced her past the channel into the flux where the current shoved at her hull, the wind blew on her bow, and she menaced the lighters and sampans sculling headlong around her.
 She bellied up to the chow-chow rip, slammed against it, and offered drinks for all.
 But the flow out of Soochow Creek surged up and bounced her back out into the channel before she could swallow.
 She picked herself up, blinked at the light, shook her sails a few times, gazed about for a new bearing, and then staggered away, chastened but cheered by her narrow escape.

-Every character major and minor is limned with the same fine-haired brush: “Alexander was a slight young man of twenty-eight years, in a linen sack coat with Carnelian Vest and a broad-brimmed straw hat.
-His short, light-red hair, sea-blue eyes and pale, freckled skin gave him a sprightly appearance – some old-country codgers expected him to sprout diaphanous wings and fly up into the nearest tree or rafter.”
-What’s most remarkable about the novel is the consistency of the style throughout.
+Every character major and minor is limned with a fine-haired brush: “Alexander was a slight young man of twenty-eight years, in a linen sack coat with Carnelian Vest and a broad-brimmed straw hat.
+His short, light-red hair, sea-blue eyes and pale, freckled skin gave him a sprightly appearance—some old-country codgers expected him to sprout diaphanous wings and fly up into the nearest tree or rafter.”
+What’s remarkable about the novel is the consistency of the style throughout.
 Even the longueur passages of drawn-out protocol among Chinese and British or American authorities are depicted with an extraordinary attention to dialogue and historical particulars.
-Indeed as if to underscore this intent, Lande lays out each chapter as a theatrical set piece with a “Dramatis Personae” at the head listing the attendant cast of characters like a play.
+Indeed, as if to underscore this intent, Lande lays out each chapter as a theatrical set piece with a “Dramatis Personae” at the head listing the attendant cast of characters as in a play.
 There is not a scene in the entire tome that is unequivocally superfluous.
-As with all very good writing, you know at the outset that a second reading at a later date will reveal the book in an entirely different, and richer, aspect than the first.
+From the outset it’s clear that a second reading will reveal the experience in an entirely different, and richer, aspect than the first.

 The book is almost frightening in its relentless, machine-like control of plot, description and dialogue from start to finish.
 And there’s the rub.
-If it’s the product of a kind of literary genius, it’s not an artistic but rather an obsessive-compulsive genius.
-Artistry has a flexible quality to it, an elasticity that knows when to expand and contract; the artist is always in control of the zoom lens.
-Lande’s lens is stuck in zoom-in for most of the narrative, as if broken.
+If it’s the product of genius, it’s equal parts literary and obsessive-compulsive genius.
+Artistry has a flexible quality to it, an elasticity that knows when to expand and contract; the artist always has his hand on the zoom lens.
+Lande’s lens is stuck in zoom-in for much of the narrative, as if broken.
 Everything, and I mean everything, is attended to.
-Of course, Lande wants us to see the fruit of his three decades of background research that went into the book.
-If nothing else, it’s an exhaustive, highly informative and rewarding work of history.
-And he cares about all the details, such as the 2,500-word passage describing the setting up of a 6-pounder field gun to replace the 24-pounder cannon the Essex lost after the ship is grounded on a shoal, before it gets off its first round at an attacking pirate junk.
+Of course, the author wants us to see the fruit of his three decades of research that went into the book.
+If nothing else, his an exhaustive, highly informative and rewarding work of history.
+And he cares about all the details, such as the 2,500-word passage describing the setting up of a six-pounder field gun to replace the twenty-four-pounder cannon the Essex lost after the ship is grounded on a shoal, before it gets off its first round at an attacking pirate junk.
 Here’s an excerpt showing the microscopic level of detail we’re talking about: